-Gastroenteritis is a medical term referring to inflammation of the gastrointestinal tract, usually the stomach and intestines.
-It can be caused by infection with bacteria, viruses, parasites, or reactions to medications or new foods.
-It often involves abdominal discomfort or pain, diarrhea and/or vomiting.
+Gastroenteritis is inflammation of the gastrointestinal tract (stomach and the intestines).
+It can be caused by infection with bacteria, viruses, parasites, medications, or even new foods.
+The condition often causes abdominal pain, diarrhea, vomiting, and other clinical signs.

 How is gastroenteritis diagnosed?

-- Your dog's current diet, how much you feed and the frequency of feeding
+- Your dog's current diet, how much you feed, and how often you feed your dog

-- Everything your dog ate or drank within the past forty-eight hours
+- Everything your dog ate or drank within the past 48 hours

-- Any recent exposure to pesticides, medications, cleaning agents or any other new materials in your home environment
+- Any recent exposure to pesticides, medications, cleaning agents, or any other new materials

 - Any recent exposure to a new animal or person